MEITREX/docprocai_service/README.md

 ## Configuration
 The service uses the `config.yaml` file located in the root directory for configuration.
 For further information about configuration check out this file, all configuration properties are explained using in-file comments.

+## REsource Requirements, Additional Information & Design Rationale
+For additional information on the design and implementation of this service, check out the [accompanying paper](paper.pdf).